Post-Hospital Care for Elderly Veterans: How to Avoid Readmission and Support a Full Recovery

 - Know the plan for post-hospitalization communication and appointments.
 Follow-ups should be scheduled and on a calendar, with transportation planned ahead.

 - If your loved one is going home, do a detailed sweep of their home for tripping hazards, items on high shelves, and dark living spaces where accidents may happen.
 An occupational therapist is a wonderful resource for identifying and mitigating risk, as well as helping simplify daily routines.
+See our full guide to home modifications for seniors aging in place for room-by-room safety tips.

 - Plan to check in with your loved one frequently after their hospital stay.
 Hospitalization leaves many feeling vulnerable, and being alone can lead to low spirits.
 Keep your loved one from feeling forgotten by calling, texting, or visiting often.

-How to Choose Post-Hospital Care Providers
+How to Choose the Right Post-Discharge Care Provider for Seniors

-Post-hospital care is a crucial part of a full recovery and better health outcomes.
 If your loved one needs home care, our VetAssist mission is to make home care easily and quickly accessible for those who qualify through the VA Pension with Aid and Attendance benefit.
 Veterans Home Care can help you determine whether you or your loved one will be eligible to receive the benefit, which can cover some or all of the cost of home care, and we make it easy to apply.
 Chat with us via our website, or call us at (888) 314-6075.